-->

 Perhaps the most well-known carbon sink, forests and trees absorb a lot of our carbon dioxide.
 In total, the world’s forests absorb 2.6bn tonnes of carbon dioxide each year and provide us with oxygen in return.
 Deforestation is a big threat to this, with around a football pitch-size patch of forest destroyed every second.

 Calculating your business’s carbon footprint can be complicated.
 That’s why many businesses opt for help from either online carbon calculators or carbon audit services.
-With a carbon audit, an external party will assess and calculate your emissions on your behalf.
+At Tariff our expert team will assess and calculate your emissions on your behalf.

 According to carbon independent.org, the CO2 generated by: